 One such premier online channel is eBay.
 With millions of users each day from over 30 countries, eBay is a unique, well proven and trustworthy online marketplace.
 And with a little patience and research, bargains and discount prices are on offer each day.

 Concerned about making payments online?
 Creating a safe and secure shopping platform, is a prime focus of eBay.
 The combination of eBay's Seller Feedback system and Paypal's Buyer Protection scheme make the online purchasing experience safe and secure.

 Whether you want to: buy now; make an offer; or bid on an auction, eBay offers a vast array of product choices within a safe and secure shopping environment, trusted worldwide.

-Tranzamp G10 Electric Guitar Combo Amp designed by Genz Benz ships worldwide
+Tranzamp G10 Guitar Combo Amplifier 10 Watts Genz Benz

 GENZ BENZ El Diablo 60 Head Combo Amp Primo Tube Set EL34

 GENZ BENZ El Diablo 100 Head Combo Amp Primo Tube Set EL34

 GENZ BENZ Black Pearl BP30 Amp Primo Tube Set EL84

 Tube Complement for Genz Benz El Diablo 100 Tube Amp Doctor Brand